ethanhusband/sql-sort/README.md

 > Avoids using division entirely

-> Abandoned due to lack of use case
+> Abandoned due to lack of use case and inherent risk of eventual int overflow

 ## Built With